Prevent moth holes, clean and store cashmere

-Rather than using one big storage box, spread the play over a few boxes or storage bags, and for ease of unpacking compile an inventory of items in each box which you should tape to its side.
-Vacuum-pack bags are good for bulky and robust items like bedding, but can crush and crease delicates like silk while the completely airtight environment isn't a great long-term home for woolens either.
+Rather than using one big storage box, spread the items over a few boxes or storage bags, and for ease of unpacking compile an inventory of what's in each box which you should tape to its side.
+Vacuum-pack bags are good for bulky and robust items like bedding, but can crush and crease delicates like silk while the completely airtight environment isn't a great long-term home for woollens either.

 Store your cleaned, properly packed clothes away from carpets and other fabrics and soft furnishings, ideally somewhere clean and cool as moths prefer the warmth of modern homes.
 As well as keeping your clothes clean it's important to keep carpets, soft furnishings and even curtains clean and free from dust to ensure that hungry moths find little to eat.

 Know your enemy

 Tu Tu, Unsplash

 Worried about that big moth fluttering about your bedroom?
 Annoying as it might be, it's not to blame for damaging your wardrobe.
 Your favourite vintage jacket, however, may be the culprit.
 Vintage, used or second-hand clothing should be thoroughly treated as above before it's introduced into your wardrobe.

 There are only a few types of moths to worry about when it comes to protecting your clothes, one of which is Tinea pellionella, more commonly known as the case-bearing carpet moth.